 What is Artificial Intelligence or AI, and what are the implications for teachers and students?
 In this section we aim to provide some key information and resources to help your understanding of this key topic and showcase some of our work in this area.

-A group comprising representatives of seven European Ministries of Education, including Ireland, the Interactive Classroom Working group explores common areas of concern on the integration of digital technologies in teaching, learning and assessment, such as BYOD, Makerspaces and personalised learning.
+A group comprising representatives of seven European Ministries of Education, including Ireland, the Interactive Classroom Working group explores common areas of concern on the integration of digital technologies in teaching, learning and assessment.